All programmes combine movement, reflection, and habit building, adapted for different ages and contexts.

 • Taha Hinengaro – Mental & Emotional Wellbeing

-Helping young people regulate their emotions, build focus and patience, and develop tools for navigating stress.
+Helping people regulate their emotions, build focus and patience, and develop tools for navigating stress.

 • Taha Wairua – Spiritual Wellbeing